A JOURNEY FROM APATHY TO HOPE

 What if the stories we tell about our changing climate could inspire people to stand up and take action instead of instilling dread?
 This is the mission of Hike the Divide.
 Hike the Divide shares stories that breathe life into the sparks of hope we all harbor; stories that stoke the embers of engagement.

 In 2016, I set out to hike the Continental Divide Trail from Canada to Mexico: over 2,800 miles through the Rocky Mountains of Montana, Idaho, Wyoming, Colorado and New Mexico.
 For five months, I walked up and down mountains, through all weather conditions, carrying everything I needed on my back.
 I slept beneath the stars, drank from the earth, and absolutely destroyed a few pairs of shoes.
 I did all this for a number of reasons.
 Hiking is my practice.
 It's where I feel most at home in myself, and at peace with my place in the universe.

 But the driving motivation of my journey was to dispel apathy.
 Throughout my hike I sought out folks who are taking matters into their own hands.
 People who aren’t waiting around for anyone else to take the reins.
-People working on solutions.
+People working towards a more livable future.
 I wanted to see what kinds of action people like that are taking, especially in places that don't get much attention.
 I wanted to know where these people find hope, what keeps their fires burning.

 Now, I want to share their stories with you.

 We are the people we’ve been waiting for.